 Financing your graduate education is primarily your responsibility.
 However, the Department of Geography has access to some support and there are other potential sources of funding.
 This page outlines some of the most common ways in which our students finance their graduate studies.

 The Department of Geography controls some support, which it uses to grant a Teaching Assistantship (TA) or a Research Assistantship (RA) to qualified applicants.
-The Department's intent is to provide four semesters of funding to graduate students in the department, subject to funding availability and adequate progress.
-The allocation of a TA or RA is based primarily on departmental teaching or research project needs, not on students' desires for the type of work they wish to do.
+The Department’s intent is to provide four semesters of funding to graduate students in the department, subject to funding availability and adequate progress.
+The allocation of a TA or RA is based primarily on departmental teaching or research project needs, not on students’ desires for the type of work they wish to do.
 Continuation of funding is contingent upon students adequately fulfilling their TA or RA duties, making adequate progress in their coursework, and making sufficient progress on their thesis research.
 The Department of Geography will withdraw funding if these criteria are not met.
 Students working as TAs are primarily responsible to the faculty member with whom they are working.
 Students working as RAs are primarily responsible to the faculty member who is funding the research on which the students are working.
 In either case, the supervising faculty member evaluates whether or not a TA or RA is adequately fulfilling his/her duties.
-"Adequate progress" in coursework is defined as maintaining a 3.0 grade point average in all graduate work, and passing GEOG 501 (Research Design and History of Geographic Thought), and passing GEOG 585 (Advanced Spatial Analysis), both with a grade no lower than a "B-".
-"Sufficient progress on research" depends upon the timely completion of the goals outlined in the "Thesis Research Timeline" Section if the Department of Geography Guidelines for Graduate Students.
+“Adequate progress” in coursework is defined as maintaining a 3.0 grade point average in all graduate work, and passing GEOG 501 (Research Design and History of Geographic Thought), and passing GEOG 585 (Advanced Spatial Analysis), both with a grade no lower than a “B-“.
+“Sufficient progress on research” depends upon the timely completion of the goals outlined in the “Thesis Research Timeline” Section of the Department of Geography Guidelines (PDF) for Graduate Students.

 To apply for financial support from the Department of Geography, please clearly indicate your interest in financial support in both your application letter and online application form.
 The priority date for review of requests for financial suport is 15 January for fall applications and 15 August for spring applications.
 Funding requests submitted after these dates will be considered only if the Department has not yet allocated all of its TA or RA lines.
 If you are not already a graduate student in Geography Program and would like to be considered for funding through the Department of Geography, your program application must also be submitted by 15 January and 15 August for fall and spring applications, respectively.